fablabnbg/inkscape-centerline-trace/README.md

 Download <a href="https://github.com/fablabnbg/inkscape-centerline-trace/releases">Source code and Debian/Ubuntu package</a>

+NOTE: This is python2 code.
+It probably does not run with inkscape 1.0.1 -- it was developed and tested for inkscape 0.92.3

 Written with python-Pillow.
 It uses 'autotrace -centerline' and an optimal threshold to vectorize a pixel image.
 See centerline-tracing.svg for an illustration of the idea.